List of White Pass and Yukon Route locomotives and cars: Origins of White Pass station, passenger car, and preserved boat names

 Schwatka Lake [Car #266] was named for 1Lt.
 Frederick G. Schwatka (1849–1892), 3rd U.S. Cavalry, Yukon explorer.
 In 1876, Lt.
 Schwatka had led the initial cavalry charge at the Battle of Slim Buttes.
+He was also a doctor, and was the first to write about the low-carb diet.
 Schwatka Lake was created by a dam in 1958 and is located at former Mile Post 107.7.

+Scotia Bay [former Taku Tram Mile 2.2 Station] was probably named in 1898 for Nova Scotia, by prospector Kenneth C. McLaren (1867-1931), who had come from Nova Scotia.

 Sibilla [Gasoline-Screw Propeller Boat] had been the name of the yacht on which the financier of the White Pass, namely William B. Close, spent much of his youth.

-Skagway [Mile Post 0.0 Station] and Skagway River [Car #300] were derived from sha-ka-ԍéi, a Tlingit idiom which figuratively refers to rough seas in the Taiya Inlet, that are caused by strong north winds.
-Literally, skagway is a gerund which means pretty woman.
-The story behind the name is that Skagway [“Pretty Woman”] was the nickname of Kanagoo, a mythical woman who transformed herself into stone at Skagway bay and who (according to the story) now causes the strong, channeled winds which blow toward Haines, Alaska.
-The rough seas caused by these winds have therefore been referred to by using Kanagoo's nickname, Skagway.
-The Kanagoo stone formation is now known as Face Mountain, which is seen from Skagway bay.
+Skagway [Mile Post 0.0 Station] and Skagway River [Car #300] is the English adaptation of sha-ka-ԍéi, a Tlingit idiom which figuratively refers to rough seas in the Taiya Inlet, that are caused by strong north winds.
+Literally, skagway is a verbal noun which means pretty woman.
+The story behind the name is that Skagway [“Pretty Woman”] was the nickname of Kanagoo, a mythical woman who transformed herself into stone at Skagway Bay and who (according to the story) now causes the strong, channeled winds which blow toward Haines, Alaska.
+The rough seas caused by these winds have therefore been referred to figuratively by using Kanagoo's nickname, Skagway.
+The Kanagoo stone formation is now known as Face Mountain, which is seen from Skagway Bay.
 The Tlingit name for Face Mountain is Kanagoo Yahaayí [Kanagoo's Image/Soul].
 (North winds prevail at Skagway from November to March.
 South winds prevail from April to October.)
 Skagway also located at Klondike Highway Mile 0.
-Skagway River bridges at Klondike Highway Mile 1.8 and WP&YR Mile Post 14.2.
+Skagway River bridges at Yakutania Point Trail Mile 0, Klondike Highway Mile 1.8, and WP&YR Mile Post 14.2.